What is an email survey?

-Email surveys use embedded or linked surveys sent via email to collect feedback on the research topic.
-Respondents are targeted directly using email addresses.
+Email surveys use embedded or linked studies sent via email to collect feedback on the research topic.
+Researchers target respondents directly using email addresses.
 Emailing the survey is one of the most efficient methods of data collection since the respondent often knows the sender by brand, name, or institution.

 It’s easy to create email survey templates customized to your organization with example surveys from QuestionPro.
-Reuse your customized templates over again to collect updated data as needed.
+Reuse your customized templates to collect updated data as needed.
 This feature saves time, is cost-efficient, and is easy to administer.
-You’ll also be sure to have a good response rate as email surveys are one of the preferred survey distribution methods.
+You’ll also be sure to have a reasonable response rate as email surveys are one of the preferred survey distribution methods.

 Surveys can be shared via email in two ways.
 One option allows respondents to take your survey in the body of the email.
 The other allows for longer surveys by having respondents click a link to access the survey in a web browser.
 Both methods are useful for collecting respondent answers fast so you can get the most out of your survey data.

-The email inline survey is a simple but effective way of administering a survey.
+- Email inline surveys: The inline email survey is a simple but effective way of administering a survey.
 In this method, the respondent can take a survey without having to open a browser window because it is embedded in the body of the email.
-This method doesn’t permit long-form surveys and is typically under 5 questions.
-The common question types used in an email inline survey are close-ended questions like demographic questions, Net Promoter Score (NPS) questions etc. A sample survey email template includes the Short Customer Satisfaction (CSAT) Survey Template from QuestionPro.
+This method doesn’t permit long-form surveys and is typically under five questions.
+The common question types used in an email-in-line survey are closed-ended questions like demographic questions, Net Promoter Score (NPS) questions, etc. A sample survey email template includes the Short Customer Satisfaction (CSAT) Survey Template from QuestionPro.

-The other method of sending surveys via email is an email redirect survey.
-The respondent is sent an email which contains a brief description of the survey and a link to complete the survey.
-The respondent can click on the link in the email and be redirected to the survey page.
-This method is more effective when your survey is longer than just a few questions.
-Longer surveys can be broken down into several sections on a landing page.
-This makes your survey easier to read and follow, encouraging respondents to complete the entire survey.
-Redirect email surveys also give you a chance to ask plenty of open-ended questions as well as close-ended questions for detailed survey responses.
-You can create email survey options with multiple question types, including advanced question types.
+- Email redirect surveys: The other method of sending surveys via email is an email redirect survey.
+The respondent is sent an email that contains a brief description of the survey.
+It also contains the survey link.
+Respondents can click on the link in the email and be redirected to the survey page.
+This method is more effective for longer surveys.
+It makes your survey easier to read and follow, encouraging respondents to complete the entire survey.
+Reach out to respondents anywhere around the globe to capture insights.